 The school's system for observing and assessing the progress of individual children will provide information about areas where a child is not progressing satisfactorily.
 Under these circumstances, teachers may need to consult the SENDCo to consider what else might be done.
-This review might lead to the conclusion that the pupil requires help over and above that which is normally available within the particular class or subject.
+This review might lead to the conclusion that the pupil requires in addition to or different from that which is normally available within the particular class or subject.